Thinkwise/docs/docs/platform_overview.md

 #### Help

 Help text can also be defined in the SF, for each process as well as for each object.
 The help text can be set up fully multilingual.
-The GUIs are context sensitive and immediately display the relevant part of the help text.
+The user interfaces are context sensitive and immediately display the relevant part of the help text.

 ![](assets/overview/help.jpg)
 *Example of the help text*

 #### Dynamic model

 By including meta procedures in the generation process, the model can be automatically extended.
-This particularly concerns aspects of the data model and GUI model that form a main theme throughout the application.
+This particularly concerns aspects of the data model and user interfaces model that form a main theme throughout the application.

 The following are examples of this:

-1. Adding trace columns (added on/by, changed on/by) to all tables and display on a separate tab in the GUI.
+1. Adding trace columns (added on/by, changed on/by) to all tables and display on a separate tab in the user interfaces.
 2. Add an update counter column to tables which are updated.
-3. Create indices on standard forms of the GUI
+3. Create indices on standard forms of the user interfaces

 As soon as a meta procedure is added, the aspect is automatically added and requires no more maintenance if the model is modified or extended.